 With Thanksgiving coming up, I wanted to share a few tricks I've learned that have given me more confidence in setting a table I can be proud of.

-This post may contain affiliate links which means I receive a small commission if you choose to make a purchase using the link, but there is no additional cost to you.
+This post contains affiliate links which means I receive a small commission if you choose to make a purchase using the link, but there is no additional cost to you.
 For more information, you can view my disclosure policy.

 SET THE TABLE THE NIGHT BEFORE

-There is enough to prepare the day of Thanksgiving dinner.
+There is lots to prepare the day of Thanksgiving dinner.
 And you want to be sure to have a little time to kick back and enjoy a bit of the Macy's parade or savor the final moments of calm before the Christmas season hits.

 PAIR COLORS AND TEXTURES